-When you learn to focus and clear your mind through relaxation and meditation, your body benefits in a number of ways.
+When you learn to focus and clear your mind through relaxation and meditation, your body benefits in several ways.
 Your sleep improves, and you receive relief from anxiety and feelings of depression.
 Your blood pressure reduces dramatically, and you become better balanced, with an improved respiratory response.
-This, in turn, helps you to focus your mind, so you can achieve your most pressing desires at work or while reading, writing or doing arithmetic.
+This, in turn, helps you to focus your mind, so you can achieve your most pressing desires at work or while reading, writing, or doing arithmetic.

 You can utilize meditation to calm a tension headache and facial pain, along with throbbing neck and shoulder pain.
 Even sinusitis and back pain can receive relief too!

-- Listen to the soothing sounds of ocean waves, the rain or a waterfall.
+- Listen to the soothing sounds of ocean waves, rain, or a waterfall.